Featuring special guest speaker and instructors

 - Sunday, Aug.
 15 at South Dakota Network Basketball Gymnasium, Sioux Falls, S.D.

-- The Watecha Bowl food truck will be available during lunch at the Sioux Falls, S.D. event.
+- Backyard BBQ food truck will be available for purchase during lunch at the Sioux Falls, S.D. event.

 Click to view the schedule of events.